texasdave2/ansible/README.md

 # ansible-backup-files
-Ansible task for applying prometheus values updates and backing up values outside of helm chart directory
+Ansible task for applying prometheus values updates (or performing some shell task) and backing up values outside of helm chart directory or other file)